 This area was once in a shallow sea during the Cretaceous period.
 As such, fossils can be found if someone has the eye for it.
-(I do not; The Former Wife does!)
+(I do not; a past partner does!)

-After the hike, we sat on the tailgate.
-The Former Wife and I gazed upon the expansive terrain around us.
+After the hike, we sat on the tailgate. a past partner and I gazed upon the expansive terrain around us.

 After this navel gazing, we drove along the road and found one of the many ample sites that make for a suitable camp.
 With the exception of a few area, camping is allowed anywhere on public land.

 We found a spot overlooking the Buttes and had it all to ourselves.
 Looking back from where I was taking some photos, I could not help but chuckle.
 It looked like a Chevy truck commercial!
 (Except I doubt Chevy used circa-1999 S-10 pickups in their new ads!!! )